cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 2.md

 >Is impossible to get $\epsilon = 0$

-- $\epsilon$ quantifies the level of security:
+- ==$\epsilon$ quantifies the level of security==:
-	- A lower $\epsilon$ indicates a higher level of security
+	- A lower $\epsilon$ indicates a higher level of security because define a lower probability to breach or corrupt an authentication tag.

 Construction based on any pairwise indipendent hash function.